FedeRog1977/brittonsbash-content/Transcript.md

 On a more corss-sectional note, user data can be shared to compare across the platform.
 Of course this involves a lot of data protection, user permissions etc. however, can be very effective amongst users who like to be more efficient than others.
 Maybe that's just me, I don't know.
 For example, users could be compared over total energy usage and costs, or on segments perhaps sorted specific to [region (streets, council areas)], or [common appliance type]; for comparison of different stats and ratios such as [who the most efficient user is (average cost per appliance etc.)], [who the most efficient user of a specific appliance is], etc. This surely would encourage users to spend and consumer more wisely, and making the app more enjoyable.

 A map feature can be integrated as a way of displaying distribution and density of resultsto all segments discussed.
 Not only does this aid the competative nature, it can also assist users with more basic things like highlighting an area of energy efficiency when moving home etc. There is room for many layers on the map feature.

+We can also note that many of these features have potential to interact with the plans page, to suggest optimal plans based on usage and cost-based calculated and defined by the user in this process.

 These methods would be specifically effective with the energetic younger first timers, and even the overly-competative neighborhood da's loyalists.
 -->